clavys/Commons-SRDT/README.md

 It was created to regroup and share classes, methods and dependencies between the different projects of the Atlanmod team, and was designed to ease updating without interfering with other projects.

-Some of methods are inspired by [Guava][guava-home].
+Some methods are inspired by [Guava][guava-home].

 ## Latest release

-The most recent release is Atlanmod Commons 1.0.4, released March 21, 2019.
+The most recent release is Atlanmod Commons 1.1.0, released on May 21, 2021.
 -   Javadoc: [commons][release-doc]

 To add a dependency on this library using Maven, use the following: